womat/mbserver/README.md

 Operations per second are higher when requests are not forced to be  synchronously processed.
 In the case of simultaneous client access, synchronous Modbus request processing prevents data corruption.

-To understand performanc limitations, create a CPU profile graph for the WriteMultipleCoils benchmark:
+To understand performance limitations, create a CPU profile graph for the WriteMultipleCoils benchmark:
 ```
 go test -bench=.MultipleCoils -cpuprofile=cpu.out
 go tool pprof modbus-server.test cpu.out